Welcome to this week’s Survival Buzz with an update on my own preps and announcements from the Backdoor Survival blog.

 If you enjoyed this article, consider voting for me daily at Top Prepper Websites!
 In addition, SUBSCRIBE to email updates and receive a free, downloadable copy of my e-book The Emergency Food Buyer’s Guide.

-Bargain Bin: Here are some links to items mentioned in today’s Buzz as well as a bargain or two I found at Amazon.
-As you know, prices can fluctuate and the prices shown represent those as the time of this writing.
+Bargain Bin: Here are some links to items mentioned in today’s Buzz.
+As you know, prices can fluctuate and the prices shown represent those at the time of this writing.

 Kershaw OSO Sweet Knife: This “oh so sweet” knife is solidly built, stainless steel knife that comes razor sharp right out of the package.
 It will pretty much cut through anything the price is amazing.
 Need convincing?
 Here is what one reader wrote to me on November 20: